Barre/ZeroFS/README.md

 In practice, you'll encounter other constraints well before these theoretical limits, such as S3 provider limits, performance considerations with billions of objects, or simply running out of money.

+## Licensing

+ZeroFS is dual-licensed under GNU AGPL v3 and commercial licenses.
+The AGPL license is suitable for open source projects, while commercial licenses are available for organizations requiring different terms.

+For detailed licensing information, see our [Licensing Documentation](https://www.zerofs.net/licensing).

 ## Future Enhancements

 - [ ] Snapshot capabilities using SlateDB's checkpoints